Horses in World War I: United Kingdom

-The curious aspect of these allegations is that, despite being proven wrong on many occasions over the decades since WW1, these myths persist in the psyche of some authors and indeed with the general public.

 India

 Indian cavalry participated in actions on both the Western and Palestinian fronts throughout the war.
 Members of the 1st and 2nd Indian Cavalry Divisions were active on the Western Front, including in the German retreat to the Hindenburg Line and at the Battle of Cambrai.
 During the battle of the Somme, the 20th Deccan Horse made a successful, mounted charge, assaulting a German position on Bazentin Ridge.
 The charge overran the German position.
 A charge by the 5th (Mhow) Cavalry Brigade of the 1st Division ended successfully at the Battle of Cambrai despite being against a position fortified by barbed wire and machine guns.
 Such successful endings were unusual occurrences during the war.
 Several Indian cavalry divisions joined Allenby's troops in the spring of 1918 after being transferred from the Western Front.

 Canada

 When the war began, Lord Strathcona's Horse, a Canadian cavalry regiment, was mobilized and sent to England for training.
 The regiment served as infantry in French trenches during 1915, and were not returned to their mounted status until February 16, 1916.
 In the defense of the Somme front in March 1917, mounted troops saw action, and Lieutenant Frederick Harvey was awarded the Victoria Cross for his actions.
 Canadian cavalry generally had the same difficulties as other nations in breaking trench warfare deadlocks and were of little use on the front lines.
 However, in the spring of 1918, Canadian cavalry was essential in halting the last major German offensive of the war.
 On March 30, 1918, Canadian cavalry charged German positions in the Battle of Moreuil Wood, defeating a superior German force supported by machine gun fire.
 The charge was made by Lord Strathcona's Horse, led by Gordon Flowerdew, later posthumously awarded the Victoria Cross for his actions during the charge.
 Although the German forces surrendered, three-quarters of the 100 cavalry participating in the attack were killed or wounded in the attack against 300 German soldiers.